SierraLima/GitRepo/doc/doc.md

 To connect the server type `ssh azureuser@teezy-vm.cloudapp.net` on a Linux machine.
 Use PuTTY on Windows.
 The password is tfW7LiHK5chSfr

+When connecting to the server, the number of security updates available is shown.
+Type `sudo apt-get update` to run the update.

 ## Tests

 The tests are located in `app/tests`.
 To run the suite, type